shiva7919/assignments/nexus/java-nexus.md

-1. # DevOps Project Setup: Maven Build + Nexus Repository
+# DevOps Project Setup: Maven Build + Nexus Repository

-2.Nexus Repository Setup (ubuntu@nexus)
+Nexus Repository Setup (ubuntu@nexus)

-3.Create an instance for Nexus with All trafic security or create a bound rule with port 9000.
+Create an instance for Nexus with All trafic security or create a bound rule with port 9000.

 Connect the instance to the terminal.